-The Police Supervisory Certificate is offered fully online, with four required courses and a range of electives.
-The certificate offers a wide range of courses to help you develop strategies ad skills for managing people in the unpredictability of a high-pressure, high-stakes police work context.
+The Certificate in Police Supervisory Skills is offered fully online, with four required courses and a range of electives.
+The certificate offers a wide range of courses to help you develop strategies and skills for managing people in the unpredictability of a high-pressure, high-stakes police work context.
 The Certificate can be completed over several years, depending upon how many courses you take each term and year.

 What Will You Learn?